HernanGaleano/fonacide/README.md

 ## Installation

-You can install the released version of fonacide from [CRAN](https://CRAN.R-project.org) with:
+You can install the released version of rfonacide from [CRAN](https://CRAN.R-project.org) with:

 ``` r